gterren/ranking_extreme_scenarios/README.md

 ## Run Vatic Scenarios

 **run_scenarios_in_vatic.py** is used to run scenarios in parallel using MPI library and gurobi.
-This code gives access to the configuration in the simulators and modify Vatic libraries to run CLNSim scenarios in a coupled or sequencial manner.
+This code gives access to the configuration of Vatic simulators function and modified Vatic functionalities to run CLNSim scenarios in a coupled or sequencial manner.
 The troque or slurm file to drive the job is **run_mpi.slurm**.